iia/Thirst/README.md

 :information_source: **_NOTE: Currently building and flashing is only supported for Linux based systems._**

-Firmware building and flashing is managed by a Docker image.
+Firmware building and flashing are managed by a Docker image.
 The image is pulled and used automatically by the build and flash scripts.
 These scripts require a working Docker installation.

 Check [Docker documentation](https://docs.docker.com/) for how to install and setup Docker.

-There are three scripts for managing building and flashing:
+There are four scripts for managing building and flashing:

  * thirst-build.sh
  * thirst-build-flash.sh
  * thirst-flash.sh
  * thirst-erase.sh

 :information_source: **_NOTE: Make sure that the Wio Node is in flashing mode before executing any script that communicates over the serial port.
-Refer [this table](#button-functions) for switching the Wio Node to flashing mode._**
+Refer to [this table](#button-functions) for switching the Wio Node to flashing mode._**

 ### thirst-build.sh